NO TIME TO BE SAD

-Loss is often unexpected, an although Eric had fought through his illness for a year, I never really expected that the time would come to say goodbye.
+Loss is often unexpected, and although Eric had fought through his illness for a year, I never really expected that the time would come to say goodbye.

 But why am I talk about this on my business blog I hear you cry?

-Well as I am a one-man band there isn't time to sit back, be sad or even be sick.
-The challenges of being your own boss has always been uncertain - with fluctuating earnings, difficulties accessing a mortgage and a lack of income protection insurance, let alone saving for retirement.
-But a death, a change in family dynamic or health issue is not something we plan for or even begin to add to our list of stresses.
+Well as I am a one-man-band there isn't time to sit back, be sad, or even be sick.
+The challenges of being your own boss have always been uncertain - with fluctuating earnings, difficulties accessing a mortgage, and a lack of income protection insurance, let alone saving for retirement.
+But a death, a change in the family dynamic, or a health issue is not something we plan for or even begin to add to our list of stresses.

-Now, I am far from over the loss of Eric and if I am being honest I don’t think I really will ever be, but it has made me think how can entrepreneurs keep running a business when a huge curve ball is thrown their way?
-I am intrigued on how business leaders keep going and is there a process we can use to make this challenge time easier to manage?
+Now, I am far from over the loss of Eric and if I am being honest I don’t think I really will ever be, but it has made me think about how can entrepreneurs keep running a business when a huge curveball is thrown their way?
+I am intrigued by how business leaders keep going and are there a process we can use to make this challenging time easier to manage?
 So, I have reached out to a dear friend and a fantastic business coach to give us her advice.

 Kiki has accomplished so much with our own business.
 Not only that she is a pillar of strength with her own challenges, that many of us would have crumbled, let alone run a business and plan our own wedding.
 But that’s Kiki a modern-day superwoman.